vitorstabile/vitorstabile/README.md

 My name is Vitor Garcia and I'm a Software and Chemical Engineer with dual citizen (Italian and Brazilian).

-I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute [Centro Universitário FEI][fei-url] and currently doing a master's degree in software engineering at the [University of Coimbra - Department of Informatics Engineering][coimbra-dei-url], expected to finish at the end of 2023.
+I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute Centro Universitário FEI and currently doing a master's degree in software engineering at the University of Coimbra - Department of Informatics Engineering, expected to finish at the end of 2023.

-In January of 2020, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until December 2020, after I decided to move from Brazil to Portugal to work as a Software Development Consultant in [Adentis Portugal][adentis-url]

-Currently working in a project with implementation of Web Services API (SOAP and RESTful) for integration system and services, using SOA Architecture perspective, Java 8, MySQL and Third-Partie Middleware (WSO2 EI).
+Experience as a Back-End Java Developer, using Spring Boot as a FrameWork and Enterprise Application Integration Developer using Third-Partie Middleware such as WSO2 EI, Java 8, MySQL, and SOA Architecture perspective.

+Certification in:

+    - [WSO2 Certified Enterprise Integrator 6 Developer ESB Profile][esbwso2certification-url]

 # Work Experience <a name="workexperience"></a>